SoftStackFactory/data-science-fall2019/README.md

 start looking, spark ideas, and get unstuck.

-## Day 5: Data Visualizations & Graphing Libraries
+## Day 5/6: Data Visualizations & Graphing Libraries

 In the Python world, there are multiple options for visualizing your data.
 Because of this variety, it can be really challenging to figure out which one to use when.
 This section covers some of the more popular ones and illustrates how to use them to create a simple charts.

-Our goal for this section is for you to be able to communicate insights and tell stories using data visualization.
+Our goal for this section is for you to be comfortable identifying which graph would best represent a given dataset as well as communicate insights and tell stories using data visualizations.

-## Day 6: Charts & Plotting

-{ CONTENT GOES HERE }

 ## Day 7/8: Final Project